kddubey/cappr/thoughts.md

 [here](https://github.com/kddubey/cappr/blob/main/demos/superglue/copa.ipynb).
 It'd be
 cool to demonstrate that CAPPr generally works better for smaller or under-trained LMs.

-Besides the algorithmic stuff, I was pleasantly surprised to learn that I loved engineering this project from the ground up.
+Besides the algorithmic stuff, I was pleasantly surprised to find that I loved engineering this project from the ground up.
 Mulling over design decisions and managing myself was fun.
 Writing tests was satisfying and easy using pytest.
 Writing docs was satisfying (and [almost](https://github.com/kddubey/dumpy/tree/main/sphinx_setup) easy)